sdiehl/stephendiehl.com/posts/haskell_2016.md

 $ stack new scotty-hello-world
 ```

-The appropriate project directory is automatically.
+The appropriate project directory is then automatically created according to the
+template.

 ```bash
 ├── app